Domestic Violence

 Who shall I contact

-If you have protection order, you can benefit from the support of specialized associations to find a home.
+You can benefit from the support of specialized associations to find social housing.

 These associations can sublet you furnished or unfurnished accommodation that they rent from HLM organizations.